Mario Berti: Personal life

 Mario Berti was born in La Spezia, which is located in modern-day Liguria.

 World War I

 He achieved the rank of colonel at an extremely young age (he is still considered one of the youngest Italians ever to have held this rank except for members of the royal family).
 Originally stationed in Libya by the outbreak of the war, he served on the Trento front in 1916.
 He saw action at the Battle of Asiago.

 Spanish Civil War

 As a General, Berti was the commander of the 9th "Pasubio" Infantry Division then commander of the 3 Cavalry Division Amedeo Duca d'Aosta before becoming the Deputy Commander of the Corps of Volunteer Troops (Corpo di Truppe Volontarie, or CTV) during the Spanish Civil War in 1937.
-Subsequently, Berti became commander of the CTV from late 1937 into 1938 during the Aragon Offensive.
+Subsequently, Berti became commander of the CTV from late 1937 into 1938 during the Aragon Offensive at General Franco's request.

-He was Commander of the Italian XV Corps from 1939 to 1940 and became head of the CTV at General Franco's request.
+He was Commander of the Italian XV Corps from 1939 to 1940.